Buslines Group: Lithgow Buslines

 Established in 1922 by Lewis and Maurice Jones, Jones Bros, Lithgow was purchased by the Buslines Group in April 2012.

 Orange Buslines

 In 1946, the Orange business was purchased from John Foley with eight buses, with Foley's Bus Service purchasing route 32 Kogarah station to Ramsgate in return.

 Tamworth Buslines

 The Tamworth business was acquired in December 1943 from Herbert Smith.
 Tamworth was the first depot to be operated by John A Gilbert, and the starting ground for bus operations.
 On 14 April 2008, Perrett's Coach Service of Werris Creek was purchased in April 2008 with 15 vehicles.

 Ulladulla Buslines

 Ulladulla Bus Lines was established in Ulladulla by John Owens, being sold in 1969 to David Bray with five buses.
 It was purchased by Buslines Australia on 3 December 2018 with 17 vehicles.

 Wingham Buslines

 Wingham Coaches was purchased on 1 October 2015 from the Deane family and rebranded Wingham Buslines.

+Rover Coaches

+Buslines purchased Rover Coaches in December 2022.
+The Rover name will be retained.